sukhsinghcodes/currencyconverter/README.md

 # currencyconverter
 Simple currency converter.
-Using React, Redux, Mocha and Chai.
+Using React and Redux.